Michaelsalaja/SecOp-Engineering-Lab/README.md

 Now that my mission to connect and ingest data to Microsoft Sentinel using Data connectors as objective one has been accomplished, I advanced to objective 2.

-In my next project, I will be connecting data from Windows virtual machines inside and outside of Azure, like on-premises environments or other Public Clouds as the next source of data.
+In my next project for objective two, I will be connecting data from Windows virtual machines inside and outside of Azure, like on-premises environments or other Public Clouds as the next source of data.